 Substantial modification of the contractual cash flows of a financial asset is considered by the Bank to be the expiry of contractual rights to the financial asset.
 The Bank uses internally defined quantitative and qualitative criteria to assess the significance of a change.
-As for the quantitative criteria, the Bank considers contractual terms to be significantly changed if the discounted present value of the cash flows under the new terms is at least 10 per cent different from the discounted present value of the original financial asset as of the date of modification.
-As for the qualitative criteria, the Bank considers contractual cash flow would not meet SPPI criteria or there would be a change of legal form, tax regime, the currency of the financial assets, or the addition of a convertible option to the financial asset terms.
+As for the quantitative criteria, the Bank considers contractual terms to be significantly changed if the discounted present value of the cash flows under the new terms is at least 10 per cent different from the discounted present value of the remaining cash flows of the original financial asset as of the date of modification.
+As for the qualitative criteria, the Bank considers contractual terms to be significantly changed if the new contractual cash flow would not meet SPPI criteria or there would be a change of the currency of the financial assets, or the addition of a convertible option to the financial asset terms.
 If the Bank considers contractual terms to be significantly changed based on at least one of the qualitative or qualitative criteria, the Bank derecognises the modified financial asset.
 Where the modification of a financial asset results in the derecognition of an existing financial asset and the subsequent recognition of a modified financial asset, the modified asset is treated as a new financial asset for the Bank's purposes.